 What is OneCare?

-How is OneCare changing care?
+How is OneCare changing health care?

 OneCare is committed to supporting providers as they work to reach quality targets and achieve shared savings.
 Read more about our results, quality work plan, and shared savings on our results page.

-While OneCare Vermont has always operated as a non-profit in that it budgets to break even each year, as a provider-led Accountable Care Organization (ACO) it was required to follow federal ACO program rules which state that 75% of its board include provider representatives whose organizations can receive savings and funding from the ACO.
+OneCare Vermont has always operated as a non-profit in that it budgets to break even each year, however, as a provider-led accountable care organization (ACO) it is required to follow federal ACO program rules which state that 75% of its board include provider representatives whose organizations can receive savings and funding from the ACO.
 This requirement makes OneCare ineligible for Vermont non-profit status because Vermont law does not allow non-profits to have more than 49% of its board to have a financial interest.
-In October 2020, OneCare applied to the IRS for 501(c)(3) tax status to more accurately reflect our commitment to transparency and value based reform efforts.
+In October 2020, OneCare applied to the IRS for federal 501(c)(3) tax status to more accurately reflect our commitment to transparency and value-based reform efforts.

-On April 22, 2021, OneCare received notification that it has been recognized by the Federal Government as a 501(c)(3) organization for its commitment to supporting Vermont’s health care delivery and payment reform efforts.
-This is validation that the federal government believes that OneCare meets the charitable purposes of a 501(c)(3) by lessening the government’s burden of healthcare through its partnership in the state of Vermont’s All Payer Model, and by the promotion of health in transition to value-based care, improved supports for primary care delivery, health care innovation, and primary prevention programs.
+On April 22, 2021, OneCare received notification that it is recognized by the federal government as a 501(c)(3) organization for its commitment to supporting Vermont’s health care delivery and payment reform efforts.
+This is validation that the federal government believes OneCare meets the charitable purposes of a 501(c)(3) by lessening the government’s burden of health care through its partnership in the state of Vermont’s All Payer Model, and by the promotion of health in transition to value-based care, improved supports for primary care delivery, health care innovation, and primary prevention programs.